Byssus: Mechanics

-The number of threads used by a mussel to attach is typically between 20-60; this can vary by the species, season, or age of the mussel.
+The number of threads used by a mussel to attach is typically between 20 and 60; this can vary by the species, season, or age of the mussel.
 Under cyclic tidal conditions, the radial spread of fiber placement allows the mussel to dynamically align most of its fibers in the direction of applied force.
 This lowers the stress on any one thread, reducing the chances of failure and detachment.
 Mussels are also capable of ejecting the entire byssal complex, including the central stem, without damaging themselves.
 The complex can simply be regenerated and with fibers placement resuming within 24 hours.

 When a mussel's foot encounters a crevice, it creates a vacuum chamber by forcing out the air and arching up, similar to a plumber's plunger unclogging a drain.
-The byssus, which is made of keratin, quinone-tanned proteins (polyphenolic proteins), and other proteins, is spewed into this chamber in liquid form similar to injection moulding in polymer processing, and bubbles into a sticky foam.
+The byssus, which is made of keratin, quinone-tanned proteins (polyphenolic proteins), and other proteins, is spewed into this chamber in a liquid form similar to injection moulding in polymer processing, and bubbles into a sticky foam.
 By curling its foot into a tube and pumping the foam, the mussel produces sticky threads about the size of a human hair.
 The mussel then varnishes the threads with another protein, resulting in an adhesive.
 The attachment dynamics of the plaque are studied both to imitate the strong adhesive and to create coatings to which the plaque cannot adhere.
 Foul release strategies such as fluoropolymer paints and lubricant-infused coatings are an active research area important to preventing the fouling of marine structures by invasive mussel species such as the zebra and quagga mussel.

 Biomimetics

 Byssus is a remarkable adhesive, one that is neither degraded nor deformed by water as many synthetic adhesives are.
 The remarkable properties of this adhesive, specifically the mussel foot proteins (Mfps), has spurred many attempts to imitate the excellent adhesive capacity that mussels show, either by producing Mfps via other organisms or by creating synthetic polymers with similar properties.
 For instance, genetic engineers have inserted mussel DNA into yeast cells to translate the genes into the appropriate proteins.
 Synthetic approaches generally utilize catechol as a cross-linking agent to produce wear-resistant polymer networks.
-Imitation of Mfp-3 to induce coacervation is another key property, as this protects the material from partial dissolution in saltwater.
+Imitation of Mfp-3 to induce coacervation is another key property, as this protects the material from partial dissolution in saltwater.The protein structure of byssus is reminiscent of that of silk produced by insects.
+Other examples of biomimetic approaches for creating mussel-inspired adhesives use these polymers as a backbone.

 Applications of biomimetic byssus adhesive include biomedical adhesives, therapeutic applications, and anti-fouling coatings.